isar/isar/docs/docs/indexes.md

 ## Multi-entry indexes

-If you index a list using `IndexType.value`, Isar will automatically create a multi-entry index and each item in the array is indexed towards the object.
+If you index a list using `IndexType.value`, Isar will automatically create a multi-entry index, and each item in the list is indexed toward the object.
 It works for all types of lists.

-Useful applications for multi-entry indexes are for example indexing a list of tags or creating a full-text index.
+Practical applications for multi-entry indexes include indexing a list of tags or creating a full-text index.

 ```dart
 @collection